yuxuanwu17/02601-Final-Project/README.md

 `epoch:` This would determine the number of epoch used in the training process.
 The default value would be set as 5 epoch

 `file:` This would specify the name of any single PNG file in the data direction based on the saved model weights.
 The default value is `data/C1.jpeg`

+# Poster of the project

+## Target

+Image classification has been widely applied in various areas, for instance, traffic area.
+In this project, I would build a neural network from scratch to classify the segmented character.

+## Motivation

+I used to apply machine learning and deep learning algorithm in Python during my undergraduate research in bioinformatics lab, however, we normally simply utilized the existing libraries or packages' API to train and predict the model and functioned like a "black box".
+Therefore, in this project, I would like to build a neural network from scratch, which could help me strengthen the understanding in neural network

+## Future extensions

+With the assistance of front-end knowledge, it is possible to assemble the current neural network model and implement it in the real life.
+Also, I was not unable to implement TensorFlow in golang, which is also possible to do in the future.
+Furthermore, the existing model is a naive three layer neural network with weights, it is possible to add more hyper parameters to tune in the future.